University of Navarra (TECNUN) - February 2026

 The practicals as well as the take-home project you will be using Flower, an open-source framework for Federated AI.
 With Flower you can configure and run arbitrarily large federations using either its Simulation Engine or the Deployment Engine.
-In this course we’ll use the former.
+In this course we’ll primarily use the former but we’ll also touch on the Deployment Engine.

 Setting up Your Machine

 Flower works best on UNIX-based systems like Ubuntu or macOS.
-If you are on Windows, it is highly recommended to make use of WSL to run your Flower apps.
+If you are on Windows, it is recommended to use PowerShell.
+For the very best support on Windows make use of WSL to run your Flower apps.
 With WSL you can also make use of the NVIDIA GPU in your Windows host.
 You’ll need a recent version of Windows 10 or Windows 11.

 In this course you’ll need to use a GPU.
 If you have a laptop with a modern GPU you are welcome to use it for the practicals and the graded project.
-If that’s the case, you just need VSCode and Python 3.10 or 3.11.
+If that’s the case, you just need VSCode and Python 3.10/11/12.
 Then, skip to the section Flower Hello World.

 Alternatively, if you don’t have easy access to a GPU or your GPU isn’t powerful enough, you can use a GPU instance via vast.ai.
-What follows are the instructions for accessing it:
+What follows are the instructions for how to configure your VSCode to connect to a remote instance running on vast.ai.

 - Go to vast.ai and create an account using your

-- Use this vast.ai template that comes with VSCode, Python 3.11 and CUDA 12 pre-installed.
+- Use this vast.ai template that comes with Python 3.12, Conda and CUDA 12 pre-installed.
 You should see the same

 - To aid with filtering the instances, you can use the panel on the left (as you did earlier).
-Scroll through it an set:
+Scroll through it and set:

 - Min CUDA Version: